-The first edition of the Center's Caring Conversations® advance care planning workbook in 2001 set the stage for millions distributed over the next two decades.
-Electronic versions are now routinely downloaded by consumers or purchased in bulk by providers and distributed by the Center at workshops in the community.
+The first edition of the Center's Caring Conversations[®] advance care planning workbook in 2001 set the stage for millions distributed over the next two decades.
+Print and electronic versions are now routinely downloaded by consumers, purchased in bulk by providers, and distributed by the Center in workshops offered online and in the community.
 In 2010, the Center introduced the opportunity for companies to provide advance care planning workshops, personal consultation and advocacy as an employee benefit.
-Virtual Caring Conversations® workshops are now open to everyone online.
+Virtual Caring Conversations[®] workshops are now open to everyone.